ramkulkarni1/WebpackBlitzReactStarter/README.md

 # Webpack starter project
-This is a simple starter Web project using Webpack, Blitz and ReactJS.
+This is a simple starter Web project using Webpack, Babel and ReactJS.
 Optionally it also shows how to use Webpack APIs in Gulp.

 To install app dependencies -
   1. npm install